Critical Bima Sugam API Integration Mistakes Indian Insurers Must Avoid in 2026

 Tip: Update your documentation at regular intervals to reflect changes in regulation and ensure that your project remains compliant and secure.

 Facilitates Scalability of the Project: As software projects are becoming increasingly complex and large in scope, the documentation needs to increase.
 Documentation is required for scalability as it makes the codebase scale in size without sacrificing usability.
-Good documentation lays the foundation, whether it’s about adding more features or adding new services; scalability goes a long way when it’s good in the documentation.
+Good documentation provides a scalable foundation for adding features and expanding services. scalability goes a long way when it’s good in the documentation.
 This further shows the importance of documentation for long-term growth.

 Tip: Document in such a way that when the codebase is scaled, it remains modular and structured but without going on to overwhelm the developer as well.